Disaster Unemployment Assistance

 - United States Postal Service (USPS) – If you have not received your mail, contact your local USPS office to obtain your mail or contact ASK USPS at 1-800-275-8777.

-- California Emergency Management Agency – Includes information about disaster relief and other available resources.
+- Governor's Office of Emergency Services – Includes information about disaster relief and other available resources.

 - Federal Emergency Management Agency (FEMA) – Information on applying for disaster assistance such as temporary housing assistance, disaster loans, and other needs.
 The site also includes news, assistance, and resources about recent disasters and emergencies.
 For more information, contact 1-800-621-FEMA (3362) or TTY 1-800-462-7585.